glynawe/awe/awe.md

 of compatibility with Linux and GCC and backwards-compatibility with undocumented features of previous compilers.

-Initialisation of variables to zero is not requires by Algol W, but it seems to have been a side effect of the OS/360 operating system's loader.
-Hence missing initialisation statements would go undetected.
-It makes more sense to emulate that behaviour than ask people to hunt down subtle bugs.

 ▸ This documentation describes Awe's dialect in the form of edits to the ALGOL W Language Description in order to borrow its unambiguous formal language.
 The edits are NOT proposed changes to that document.